YosenChen/TensorFlow/README.md

 # TensorFlow
 All tensorflow projects reside here.
+The projects are executable on TensorFlow on Windows 10